Graph Databases for Lineage Graphs

 Geospatial lineage graphs require a constrained, purpose-driven schema.
 Avoid free-form property dumping; instead, define explicit node types and relationship semantics that reflect real-world data transformations.
 A well-structured model prevents graph sprawl and accelerates query planning.

 Relationship types should use active, directional verbs: :GENERATED_BY, :DERIVED_FROM, :APPROVED_BY, :VALIDATED_AGAINST, and :GOVERNED_BY.
-When versioning intermediate outputs, apply consistent Version Tagging Strategies to ensure temporal queries resolve to the correct snapshot without ambiguous property collisions.
+When versioning intermediate outputs, apply consistent temporal properties (valid_from, valid_to) to ensure point-in-time queries resolve to the correct snapshot without ambiguous property collisions.

 2. Ingestion Pipeline & Payload Validation